 Barry Cockcroft CBE, NHS England’s Chief Dental Officer, gives an update:

-World Oral Health Day, with the theme of celebrating healthy smiles, coincided with the end of the first month of NHS England’s national engagement Improving Dental Care and Oral Health – A Call to Action.
+World Oral Health Day, with the theme of celebrating healthy smiles, coincided with the end of the first month of NHS England’s national engagement Improving Dental Care and Oral Health – A Call to Action (view this content on our archived website).
 This is a good time to take stock of the response so far.

 The engagement is intended to stimulate debate at national and local level about how to improve oral health and outcomes while meeting the sustainability and financial challenges facing the wider NHS in England.